First published in 2008

 “Alepaak” phonetically sounds exactly like the same word in Marathi

 (Ale-paak- where ginger- Alle, is the key taste)

 Alepaak, a snack made with groundnuts, puffed rice, grated coconut and a spice called ‘Pade Lavan’ which is a carminative, digestive and reduces flatulence and also accords a distinct taste to Alepaak, accompanied with sugar cane juice.

-In other places Onion and other stuff is added; here nothing else is added.
-To top the preparation and to give a bit of spice a Ladoo of powdered Phutane mixed with asafoetida, chillies, ginger and black salt to give that extra spicy kick.
+In other places Onion and other stuff are added; here nothing else is added.
+To top the preparation and to give a bit of spice a Ladoo of powdered Phutane mixed with asafoetida, chilies, ginger and black salt to give that extra spicy kick.

 First on our list is Sheetal Rasvanti Grih, on Congress Road near Corporation bank.
-Started in 1984 or even earlier, this place is the best place for Alepaak and fresh sugar cane juice.
-If you have been in Belagavi, you must at least visit once here.
+Starting in 1984 or even earlier, this place is the best place for Alepaak and fresh sugar cane juice.
+If you have been to Belagavi, you must at least visit once here.

 So the next time you are here and still have not tasted Alepaak do visit them once for a lifetime experience.